TheCodeDeli/stagebloc-ruby/README.md

 The StageBloc gem is an API wrapper to give push/receive data for an authenticated user.

+For authentication via OAuth check out our [OmniAuth Strategy for Stagebloc][omniauth-stagebloc].

 ## Installation

 Add this line to your application's Gemfile: